 The Malcolm Blue Festival celebrates our early farming settlers and their crafts.
 You will enjoy artisan work of all kinds, such as blacksmithing, pine needle basket weaving, quilting, beekeeping, wood carving, storytelling, potters and much more!
 Children can ride in a horse drawn wagon, pet farm animals, and ride on a pony.
 Also, there will be live entertainment and demonstrations scheduled throughout the day.
 Besides live music, one of the highlights of the day is the Border Collie Demonstration.
 Don’t miss this wonderful festival!

 Home to a dozen antique shops, Cameron has become a destination for the serious collector, tradesperson and those just interested in local history.
 The Antiques Fair is also open to more than 200 outside vendors who display their wares in the yards and along the sidewalks of Carthage Street.
 Featured in Southern Living and voted “Best Antique Shopping” by Our State Magazine readers, Cameron is worth the visit.

-A collaboration between the Arts Council of Moore County and the Southern Pines Recreation & Parks Department since 1978, the 41st Annual Autumnfest will feature live entertainment, arts and craft booths, and great food.
+A collaboration between the Arts Council of Moore County and the Southern Pines Recreation & Parks Department since 1978, the 44th Annual Autumnfest will feature live entertainment, arts and craft booths, and great food.
 There is also a 5K Run, 1-mile Fun Run & Health Walk, and children’s activities.

-This tongue in cheek festival has become a local favorite and each year over 1,000 people come out and enjoy sardines, music, laughs, and fellowship!
+This tongue-in-cheek festival has become a local favorite and each year over 1,000 people come out and enjoy sardines, music, laughs, and fellowship!
 All are invited to enjoy a free lunch of sardines, crackers, moon pies, RC Colas, and Cokes.
 The Sardine Queen traditionally arrives via fire truck in her own parade at noon, and the new Sardine Queen will be crowned.
 And don’t forget to bring a breath mint!